 After the hardener has been added to the resin, mix thoroughly using a wooden mixer.
-The mixing time required to ensure a homogeneous blend is two to three minutes.
-When mixing, the container should not be cradled in the palm of the hand since the resulting body heat will accelerate the exotherm and decrease the pot life.
+The mixing time required is three to five minutes to ensure a homogeneous blend.

-6. Bonding Procedure - Immediately after mixing, pour or brush the adhesive onto the prepared area in a uniform layer approximately .031 to .063 in [0.8 to 1.6 mm] thick, depending on the regularity of the surface.
+6. Bonding Procedure - Immediately after mixing, pour or brush the adhesive onto the prepared area in a uniform layer approximately .031 to .063 in [0.8 to 1.6 mm] thick depending on the regularity of the surface.
 Any adhesive left in the mixing container should be poured onto a clean paper towel and the mixing container discarded.
-If the adhesive is immediately spread in a thin layer after it has been mixed, its working time will be 10 to 15 minutes.
+If the adhesive is immediately spread in a thin layer after it has been mixed, its working time will be 20 to 30 minutes.